Mandated for a problem of unpleasant odor in a kitchen, our expert was far from…

-Despite their sometimes repulsive aspect, bees, bats, ants or even spiders all have an important role to play in nature.
+Despite their sometimes repulsive aspect, wasps, bats, ants or even spiders all have an important role to play in nature.
 As long as mice remain in fields and birds in the trees, everything is for the best in the best of worlds.
 It is when these creatures sneak behind the siding, in walls or attics of our homes that real trouble begins.
 Read our review and see the extent of damage that could cause a pest in your home.

 During an energy audit at one or our client’s house (let’s call the owner Mr. Wayne), our technician discovered a worrying stain on the wall of a room on the second floor.
 Since this situation was beyond the scope of the energy audit to which we were appointed, a second visit was planned for this issue alone.
 This time, our mandate was to find the source of this particular problem, determine the causes and propose solutions to eliminate it.